mavischer/DRRL/README.md

 Training is performed in `a2c.py`, the relational module and general architecture are both implemented as `torch.nn.Module` in `attention_module.py`.
 An example YAML config file parsed from the arguments is `exmpl_config.yml`.
 Both environment and network can be parameterized there.
-Suitable environments can be created automatically with `requirements.txt` or `environment.yml` after installing and registering the [Box-World environment](https://github.com/mavischer/Box-World).
+A suitable environment can be created using `requirements.txt` or `environment.yml`.
+Afterwards install and register the [Box-World environment](https://github.com/mavischer/Box-World) by cloning the repo and `pip install -e gym-boxworld`.

 The network's graph can be visualized using tensorboard.